kdhira/codex/codex-rs/docs/codex_mcp_interface.md

 - `applyPatchApproval { conversationId, callId, fileChanges, reason?, grantRoot? }`
 - `execCommandApproval { conversationId, callId, command, cwd, reason? }`
+  - When the sensitive-path preflight fires in `ask` mode, the `reason` explains which pattern matched so the client can present context to the user.

 The client must reply with `{ decision: "allow" | "deny" }` for each request.